flecsi/flecsi/doc/sphinx/developer/hpx-backend.rst

 This ensures that all tasks run as early as possible and with as much concurrency as possible.

 Dependency tracking is implemented via a set of ``hold`` objects, which track the HPX futures and active communicators that are associated with each field.
+Communicators are also associated with each FleCSI future, which is lowered to an HPX future when it is used as an argument to a task.
 When a task has finished execution, the corresponding future is marked as "ready".

 As communicator creation is expensive, the HPX backend strives to reuse existing communicators.
 Whether or not a task requires a communicator—as one of its dynamic descendants might—it begins by walking the dependency DAG to prune nodes (``comms`` objects—one per task) that no longer are needed, thereby simplifying the graph for subsequent traversals.
 The task then adds a single node to the DAG, unless it has nowhere to store it.
 This node points to all direct predecessors, "pointing through" any that lack communicators to the nearest indirect predecessor that does not.
-Finally, the task stores a shared pointer to the node in appropriate fields.
+Finally, the task stores a shared pointer to the node in appropriate fields as well as in its (FleCSI) future.

 As a result of these graph operations, communicators effectively are moved down the DAG to the deepest point where they still can be discovered by potential users of those communicators.
 A communicator held by a task with no dependents cannot be migrated.